Kusjay/ideabox/README.md

 # ideabox

-IdeaBox is a node js app that allows you jot down ideas that comes through your mind, before executing.
+Ideabox is a Node/Express app that allows you jot down ideas for future execution.